 The Disability Services Office collaborates with students, instructors, and staff to provide equitable, inclusive, and sustainable learning environments that promote academic success for all students.
 Students needing academic accommodations must register with the Disability Services Office by contacting soe.disabilityservices@jhu.edu or 410-516-9734.
 Recent documentation from a credentialed professional must be provided-all information remains confidential.
 The Disability Services Office recognizes the diverse characteristics and experiences of the School of Education community and commits to creating a climate of mutual respect that supports one another's success.

-For more information, visit http://education.jhu.edu/student-resources/disability-services/.
+For more information on requesting accommodations, please also visit http://oie.jhu.edu/ada-compliance/request-accommodations/.